sasstools/sass-lint/README.md

 ## Configuring

 Sass-lint can be configured from a `.sass-lint.yml` or `.sasslintrc` file in your project.
-The `.sasslintrc` file can be in either JSON format or YAML.
+The `.sasslintrc` file can be in either JSON or YAML format.
 Both formats are interchangeable easily using tools such as [json2yaml](https://www.json2yaml.com/).
-If you don't either file in the root of your project or you would like all your projects to follow a standard config file then you can specify the path to one in your project's `package.json` file with the `sasslintConfig` option.
+If you don't have either file your project root, or you would like all of your projects to follow a standard config file, then you can specify the path to a common config file in your project's `package.json` file using the `sasslintConfig` option.

 For example:
 ```javascript